getcellm/cellm/README.md

 - Supports models from Anthropic, OpenAI, and Google as well as other providers that mirrors one of these APIs, e.g. local Ollama, llama.cpp or vLLM servers.

 ## Example
 Imagine you want to compare many scientific papers against inclusion and exclusion criteria for a systematic review.
-Here's how you could use Cellm to help with this task:
+Here's how you could use Cellm for this task:

 https://github.com/user-attachments/assets/94671655-09c5-42fa-9197-d8dffc439c27